Product Segmentation for Retail with Python

 Your attention is mainly focused on the sales volumes distribution (fast/slow movers), demand variability and delivery lead time.

-You want to put efforts into managing products that have:
+You want to put effort into managing products that have:

 • The highest contribution to your total turnover: ABC Analysis